cockroachdb/docs/v2.2/managed-frequently-asked-questions.md

 ### Are enterprise features like partitioning or change data capture available to me?

-Yes, the managed clusters run the enterprise version of CockroachDB and all enterprise features are available to you.
-We encourage you to work with our Sales Engineering team to set up [partitioning](partitioning.html), [change data capture](change-data-capture.html) and other advanced features, as we have best practices and reference architectures we would be happy to share with you.
+Yes, managed clusters run the enterprise version of CockroachDB and all enterprise features are available to you.
+We encourage you to work with our Sales Engineering team to set up [partitioning](partitioning.html), [change data capture](change-data-capture.html), and other advanced features, as we have best practices and reference architectures we would be happy to share with you.

 ## Cluster troubleshooting

 ### What do I do if my queries are too slow?

 To optimize schema design to achieve your performance goals, we recommend working with our Sales Engineering team before you set up your cluster.
+You can also read our [SQL Performance Best Practices](performance-best-practices-overview.html) and [Performance Tuning](performance-tuning.html) docs for more information.

-You can also contact [Support](https://support.cockroachlabs.com/hc/en-us).
+If you need additional help, contact [Support](https://support.cockroachlabs.com/hc/en-us).

 ### Can I use my startup cloud credits?